slhck/slhck.github.io/_posts/2017-03-01-rate-control.md

     ffmpeg -i <input> -c:v libx264 -x264opts "nal-hrd=cbr:force-cfr=1" -b:v 1M -minrate 1M -maxrate 1M -bufsize 2M <output>

-<span class="warning">Note that this mode will waste bandwidth</span> if your source is easy to encode, but it ensures that the bitrate stays constant over your entire stream.
+The output file needs to be `.ts` (MPEG-2 TS), since MP4 does not support NAL stuffing. <span class="warning">Note that this mode will waste bandwidth</span> if your source is easy to encode, but it ensures that the bitrate stays constant over your entire stream.
 You will find some more notes [here](https://brokenpipe.wordpress.com/2016/10/07/ffmpeg-h-264-constant-bitrate-cbr-encoding-for-iptv/).
 Use of this mode may make sense in some applications, but you generally want to allow streams to use a lower bitrate when possible.

 **Good for:** Keeping a constant bitrate (duh); video streaming
 **Bad for:** Archival; efficient use of bandwith